 Last year SIG Sauer introduced the 1911 Tactical Operations (TACOPS) pistol, an all-business service size variant ideally suited for the defensive mission.
-After running the TACOPS for a few weeks, I’ve come to the conclusion that this is one of the better production 1911s you can wrap your hand around.
+After running a .45 ACP TACOPS for a few weeks (it also comes in .357 SIG), I’ve come to the conclusion that this is one of the better production 1911s you can wrap your hand around.

 The TACOPS is a heavy duty pistol optimized for self defense.
 Crafted from stainless steel, it’s coated in SIG’s black Nitron finish.
 When paired off with the ERGO XT grips, the TACOPS pistol casts a very ominous appearance.
 Consumers looking for a little bling on their pet carry pistol might want to shop around for something else, but for serious business, the hard-wearing Nitron finish and synthetic ERGO XT grips are just the ticket.